Student Work

 Fall 2016

 Assignment: Choose 2 major brands and combine their language and iconography.
 Work in both digital and analog spaces to design a poster tryptych.
-Emphasis on experiments in scanography/xerigraphy.
+Emphasis on experiments in scanography/xerography.

 Objective: To introduce a sense of play and experimentation in design; to get students accustomed to move out of the computer, work in analog, and then process the analog work back into a digital space.